 Patient-centered outcomes research is defined as patients, researchers, health systems, clinicians and others coming together to make health research more efficient and powerful, and less expensive, by collaboratively harnessing the power of large amounts of health data.
 It allows patients and providers the power to make more informed health decisions.
 However, current research has revealed a gap between patient-centered outcomes research findings and how those findings are implemented into clinical care.

 What is meant by a Learning Network?

-This Learning Network will bring together public and private stakeholders to promote a sustainable community around developing and disseminating decision support tools by accelerating collaborative learning, overcoming barriers and facilitators to use, and evaluating impact.
+This Learning Network brought together public and private stakeholders to promote a sustainable community around developing and disseminating decision support tools by accelerating collaborative learning, overcoming barriers and facilitators to use, and evaluating impact.